 - Use frozen berries for the best value: if you want to keep the cost of your smoothie down, just use frozen berries.
 They can be much cheaper than fresh ones and taste just as good!

-- Don’t add greens if you want an incredible color: some recipes mention to add a cup of greens like spinach to your berry smoothie.
+- Don’t add greens if you want an incredible color: some recipes mention adding a cup of greens like spinach to your berry smoothie.
 Sure, you can do that, but your smoothie will start to turn brown.
-It will still taste great, but not as vibrant to look at.
-If you want to add greens in a smoothie, you are much better off going for a green smoothie.
+It will still taste great but not as vibrant to look at.
+If you want to add greens to a smoothie, you are much better off going for a green smoothie.

 Berry smoothie F.A.Q.